MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-wsarecvfrom.md

 The completion routine follows the same rules as stipulated for Windows file I/O completion routines.
 The completion routine will not be invoked until the thread is in an alertable wait state such as can occur when the function
 <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsawaitformultipleevents">WSAWaitForMultipleEvents</a> with the <i>fAlertable</i> parameter set to <b>TRUE</b> is invoked.

+If an IO completion port is used and the <i>lpCompletionRoutine</i> parameter and the <i>hEvent</i> parameter are <b>NULL</b>, the result of the operation is schedule on the IO completion port.
+This happens for all successful operations, whether the operations completes immediately or not.

 The transport providers allow an application to invoke send and receive operations from within the context of the socket I/O completion routine, and guarantee that, for a given socket, I/O completion routines will not be nested.
 This permits time-sensitive data transmissions to occur entirely within a preemptive context.

 The prototype of the completion routine is as follows.